kaldi-asr/kaldi/egs/voxforge/online_demo/README.txt

 ./run.sh

 To try using your own voice(assuming you have a working microphone) call:
-./run.sh --test_mode live
+./run.sh --test-mode live

 By default a discriminatively trained acoustic models is used.
-To try a maximum likelihood trained one(usually have lower accuracy) add a "--ac_model_type tri2a" when running the above commands.
+To try a maximum likelihood trained one(usually has lower accuracy) add "--ac-model-type tri2a" when running the above commands.